jessemillar/dotfiles/README.md

 ### General

 1. Install Aseprite from Humble Bundle
-1. Install and configure the [Settings Sync plugin](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) in Visual Studio Code

 ### Ansible

 `ansible-playbook-main.yml` is a combination of multiple playbooks that get my system up to speed quickly with minimal user interaction.
 There are a few Ansible playbooks included in the repo that are not called as part of `ansible-playbook-main.yml`.
-Depending on which machine I'm configuring, I'll manually run one (or all) of the non-included playbooks via `ansible-playbook --ask-become-pass PLAYBOOK` after the successful completion of `ansible-playbook-main.yml`.
+Depending on which machine I'm configuring, I'll manually run one (or all) of the non-included playbooks via `ansible-playbook PLAYBOOK` after the successful completion of `ansible-playbook-main.yml`.

 ## Notes

-I'm most comfortable with Unix systems and mostly use Unix systems (or Unix-compatibility layers like [WSL](https://docs.microsoft.com/en-us/windows/wsl/about)).
+I'm most comfortable with Unix systems and mostly use Unix systems.
 That said, this repo is assumed to be Unix-centric with the exception of the [`/windows`](windows) directory.